|Tim Roufs||extended search|

 They want to be left alone.

-1. That's OK and "according to the Bible" that's part of Baptism, but according to Indian belief he was not really authorized to impart the full part of Baptism because he wasn't a priest or power man.
+1. It is alright and "according to the Bible" for a layperson to baptize someone under certain circumstances; that is a sanctioned part of the sacrament of Baptism in the Roman Catholic Church.
+But according to Paul's Indian belief the person that baptized him, his Grandfather, was not really authorized to impart the full part of Baptism because he was not really a priest or power man.

-8. Paul Buffalo specially meditates the information on Midewiwin so that it will be all right to include it in this book.
+8. Paul Buffalo specially meditates the information on Midewiwin and other matters pertaining to "the Indian way of life" so that it will be alright to include them in this series.

 10. He knows the information from experience rather than by hearsay, and the fact that he is willing to talk about it shows that he knows about it.
-He is not saying that he knows "all" about it, just that what he talks about he knows all of it from experience.
-See also footnote number 235.
+NOTE: He is not saying that he knows "all" about it, he is just saying that of the things that he talks about he knows all of that from experience.

-11. Even though Paul Buffalo is able and willing to talk about the Midewiwin there are still some things that he will not discuss.
-He's just calling that fact to your attention.
-For example, Paul Buffalo and others will not talk about are someone else's Midewiwin birch bark scrolls (cf., page 788), or about the actual names of the Grand Medicine staffs (cf., page 755), or about the powerful medicine of the most powerful Medicine Man (cf., page 753), or about the sacred Megis (Mii-giss) shell (cf., page ?).
+11. Even though Paul Buffalo is able and willing to talk about the Midewiwin -- and do it from experience rather than from just hearing about it -- there are still some things that he will not discuss.
+He is just calling that fact to our attention.
+For example, Paul Buffalo and others will not talk about are someone else's Midewiwin birch bark scrolls (see his discussion towards the end of this chapter), or about the actual names of the Grand Medicine staffs, or about the powerful medicine of the most powerful Medicine Man, or about the sacred Megis (Mii-giss) shell.

 18. The patient.